OCamlverse/ocamlverse.github.io/ecosystem/basic_libraries.md

 * The standard library contains the [Arg](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Arg.html) module, which has a simple syntax for defining command line arguments.
 However, it uses mutable state for arguments, and doesn't have a built-in way to handle things such as sub-arguments, or argument aliases (long and short) for the same command, though these things can be done.
 * [https://github.com/dbuenzli/cmdliner Cmdliner] is a declarative approach to laying out command-line arguments.
 The library uses combinators to build up the desired arguments.
-* [BOS](https://github.com/dbuenzli/bos) is a general OS abstraction library which also contains a command line argument module (BOS.OS.Arg).
+* [BOS - Basic OS Interaction](https://github.com/dbuenzli/bos) is a general OS abstraction library which also contains a command line argument module (BOS.OS.Arg).
 * Jane Street's Core standard library contains the Command module, which takes a similar approach to Cmdliner.
 * [Minicli](https://github.com/UnixJunkie/minicli)  is a self-described minimalist library for command line parsing.